- Death of a loved one

 - The symptoms are more severe than would be expected

-- There do not appear to be other underlying disorders
+- There do not appear to be other disorders involved

 - The symptoms are not part of normal grieving for the death of a loved one